whage/thesis/thesis.md

 \pagenumbering{arabic}

 # Introduction, personal motivation {-}
-The first programming languages that got me into programming were dynamic scripting languages.
-Writing software in those was a process of trial-and-error with a lot of uncertainty even after I ran my programs.
+I started programming with dynamic scripting languages.
+Writing software in those involved lots of trial and error, edit-run-debug cycles with a lot of uncertainty even after I successfully ran my programs.

-**TODO: rephrase!**
-When I first started using statically typed languages it was more difficult but also much more rewarading.
+My first real exposure to statically typed languages was at the university and it was C# and Java.
+First they felt slow and hard to work with but it didn't take long until I started feeling the benefits.
 The static type system helped write code more effectively and more confidently.
 It forced me to think more thoroughly, it gave me confidence when changing parts of the program.
-It was much more pleasant to write software like this.

 I became more and more interested in the possibilities of static checking and type systems.
 I started wondering what features can programming languages provide to increase programmer productivity and improve software quality.
 This curiosity led me to choosing type systems as the topic of this work.
 My goal with this thesis is to gain a more fundamental understanding of the semantics of programming languages, the structures and algorithms behind them.
 First, I'll survey the history and theoretical background of type systems.